 The Option to Choose Medicare as your Primary Insurance

 Whether this is cost-effective depends on how much your employer coverage costs you each month in your payroll deductions.
 Your plan deductible, copays, and your medication usage also are factors.
 Your Boomer Benefits agent can help you decide if you should enroll in Part B now or later.
 We often meet people that we advise staying with their group plan for now if that makes more sense.

 You can investigate more about your options for Medigap or Medicare Advantage plans here.

 Read more about Medicare and Employer coverage for small employers here.

 The HSA Exception

-One exception on either large or small employer coverage is H.S.A plans.
+One exception on either large or small employer coverage is HSA-compatible health plans.
 If you have a qualified high deductible health plan and you plan to contribute into a health savings account, do not enroll in Medicare.
 You cannot contribute if you have ANY part of Medicare active.
 Check with your tax adviser on rules for this, and read our blog post about H.S.A. rules for Medicare beneficiaries.

 Can your employer pay your Medigap premium?